bonitasoft/bonita-doc/md/processes.md

 7. A field appears
 8. Click the _**Tick**_ button to validate your change or _**X**_ to dismiss your change.

-## How to edit a connector implementation
+## Edit a connector implementation

 **Note:** In versions 7.0.x, this feature is only available for Bonita BPM Performance edition.
 Starting from version 7.1.0, this feature is available for Bonita BPM Performance and Efficiency editions.